 Data from 2016 onwards is based on scaled scores.
 Year 2 and 6 children sit tests, for which they get a ‘raw score’ (the number of marks).
 The Standards and Testing Agency then provide us with a formula to turn these into ‘scaled scores’ (that can change each year based upon how well the country does in each test).
 If a child has a ‘score’ of 100 or more, they have achieved the national standard and if they are below it, then they are ‘working towards’ that standard.
+There is no performance data for 2020 and 2021 as there was no national testing due to the pandemic.

 Performance data 2019